 Parking on the UC Berkeley campus is very difficult.
 Street parking at meters is free after 6 pm.
 In non-metered areas, parking is free for two hours and unregulated after 7 pm.
 A limited number of permits are available through the City of Berkeley for an annual fee of $45, which exempts you from the two-hour limit.
 Please see the City of Berkeley parking website for more information.
 Meters are free with a California disabled placard.

-Do not hesitate to talk to the Resident Support Services (RSS) staff at the Front Desk.
+Do not hesitate to talk to the International House staff at the Front Desk.
 They are available to help you 24 hours a day, daily.
 You can also reach them by calling 2-9490 from your room phone.
 Concerns of a sensitive nature will remain confidential.

 Please read our Resident Handbook located on our website under Residents > Resident Portal.
 The handbook has a wealth of information pertaining to anything you need to know about I-House.
 Take the time to familiarize yourself with the handbook.

 We do have a small kitchen that is available for use by residents.
 The kitchen includes pots, pans, dishes, utensils and appliances.
 Residents can reserve the kitchen in advance.
 We require a $100 deposit for kitchen use, which is returned if you leave the kitchen in proper condition (clean with no items missing).
 There is also a microwave conveniently located near the elevators in the laundry room, available for resident use at anytime.